December 08 2006 (Refreshed July 29, 2012)

 - Schedule a chat session with the class as a whole, and let everyone practice saying hello and getting acquainted.
 Note: This tool also supports video, but you can decide when you want to start this, if ever.
 A colleague who works with students across the globe says that is always the middle of the night when she is working with her students in Korea, and “no way” is she going to use video.

 - Open up the tool for small group meetings and assign students the responsibility of learning the tool and then they can help you.
 If you have a teaching assistant, this is a good support role.

 Reflect on Your course: Capture your Good Ideas and Identify One for Change

-Just as you have asked your students to reflect on what they have learned in a course, this is a good time for you to reflect about what worked really well with your students this term and what didn’t work so well.
+Just as you have asked your students to reflect on what they have learned in a course, this is now a good time for you to reflect about what worked really well with your students this term and what didn’t work so well.
 Before adjourning for the holidays or for a short break, jot down two of your possible great fermenting ideas and let them work in your unconscious.
-When you return from the break, pick one course activity and do something with it.
+When you return from the break, pick one change and do something with it.